pyinstaller/pyinstaller/doc/source/Manual.rst

   strings that match files in the *root* that should be omitted from the Tree.
   An item in the list can be either:

-  - a name, and files or folders with this basename are excluded
+  - a name, which causes files or folders with this basename to be excluded

-  - ``*.ext`` and files with this extension are excluded
+  - ``*.ext``, which causes files with this extension to be excluded

 For example::